Thesis Defense by Mohammed Mimouni

 Edited by Caroline DESMETZ

-Mechanisms involved in the prevention of cardiac fibrosis by a low-salt diet in metabolic syndrome
+Mechanisms involved in the prevention of cardiac fibrosis through a low-salt diet in metabolic syndrome

 Summary:

 Metabolic syndrome, which is exacerbated by excessive fructose consumption, increases the risk of cardiovascular disease, particularly through cardiac fibrosis and diastolic dysfunction.
-Our research shows that a low-salt diet mitigates these effects, not only by lowering blood pressure, but also through complementary mechanisms.
+Our research shows that a low-salt diet mitigates these effects, not only by lowering blood pressure but also through additional mechanisms.

-To explore this topic in greater depth, our research investigates two mechanisms of this protective effect:
+To further explore this topic, our research examines two mechanisms underlying this protective effect:

-• Endothelial-mesenchymal transition (EMT) and cardiac fibrosis: We have shown that sodium restriction reduces EMT by 37% in the hearts of rats, and identified, for the first time, an extracellular matrix protein involved in this process, whose invalidation inhibits EMT.
+• Endothelial-mesenchymal transition (EMT) and cardiac fibrosis: We have shown that sodium restriction reduces EMT by 37% in the hearts of rats and, for the first time, identified an extracellular matrix protein involved in this process, the inactivation of which inhibits EMT.

 • Role of the gut microbiota: A sodium-restricted diet significantly alters the microbial composition, identifying 21 species with potential cardioprotective roles.

-This research demonstrates the benefits of a low-salt diet in preventing cardiac damage in metabolic syndrome and opens up new diagnostic and therapeutic prospects for this condition.
+This research demonstrates the benefits of a low-salt diet in preventing heart damage associated with metabolic syndrome and opens up new diagnostic and therapeutic possibilities for this condition.